 Terminal Vallarta Plus, Tequila, and Tepic

 The Vallarta Plus terminal serves Puerto Vallarta, Tequila and Tepic with busses leaving just about every hour.
-The bus from Guadalajara to Puerto Vallarta costs $585 pesos (9/13/2019) and usually takes four and a half hours.
+The bus from Guadalajara to Puerto Vallarta costs $585 pesos (9/13/2019) and usually takes five hours.

 The busses are very clean and have men’s and women’s restrooms.